Pratikn03/Cis380/docs/fixes/FIXES_APPLIED_SUMMARY.md

-# ✅ Streamlit Fixes Applied - Summary
+# Streamlit Fixes Applied (Summary)

+> Note: This document is a historical record of the Streamlit hardening work.

 **Date:** December 17, 2025
 **File:** `app/streamlit_chatbot/omnichat_unified.py`